API Reference¶

 SoftReadWriteLockforasyncioapplications.The sync class’s blocking filesystem operations run on a thread pool via

 loop.run_in_executor().
-Reentrancy, upgrade/downgrade rules, fork handling, heartbeat and TTL stale detection, and singleton behavior are delegated to the underlyingSoftReadWriteLock.- Parameters:
+The underlyingSoftReadWriteLockhandles reentrancy, upgrade/downgrade rules, fork handling, heartbeat and TTL stale detection, and singleton behavior.- Parameters:

 lock_file (